j4k0m/CBC-MAC/README.md

 # CBC-MAC
-Exploiting CBC-MAC challenge on PentesterLab.
+Exploiting CBC-MAC challenge on PentesterLab, you can exploit it directly from BurpSuite Decoder.

 # Installation:
 ```bash